What Is Accreditation?

 - seek and receive Individual Activity Approval for an educational activity from an ANCC Accredited Approver.

-Note: A commercial interest organization is not eligible to award CNE credit.
+Note: A commercial interest organization is not eligible to award NCPD credit.
 To determine if your organization holds a commercial interest download Evaluation of an Organization as a Commercial Interest [pdf]

-Organizations may apply to become an Accredited Provider of continuing nursing education.
+Organizations may apply to become an Accredited Provider of nursing continuing professional development.
 This organizational credential enables an organization to plan and present as many educational activities as it chooses throughout the period of accreditation, domestically and internationally.

 Organizations may apply to become an Approved Provider through a constituent or state nurses association (C/SNA) that is an ANCC Accredited Approver.
 This organizational credential enables an organization to plan and present as many educational activities as it chooses throughout the period of approval.
 An Approved Provider is required to have a currently licensed registered nurse who holds a baccalaureate or higher degree in nursing.